-Whenever the Board denies an application for service-connected or nonservice-connected disability retirement without a hearing, or whenever the Board denies an application for a service-connected survivor's allowance, the applicant shall, upon request, be entitled to a hearing before the Board or before a referee appointed by the Board pursuant to Government Code Section 31533.
+- 1. Whenever the Board denies an application for service-connected or nonservice connected disability retirement without a hearing, or whenever the Board denies an application for a service-connected survivor's allowance, the applicant shall, upon request, be entitled to a hearing before the Board or before a referee appointed by the Board pursuant to Government Code Section 31533.
 Any such request for hearing shall be in writing and shall be made within 30 days after notice of the Board's action denying the application is mailed by certified or registered mail to the applicant.
-An application is deemed made on the date mailed if mailed by certified or on the date received by the Retirement Association, whichever is earlier.
+An application is deemed made on the date mailed if mailed by certified or registered mail, on the date postmarked if mailed by first class mail and received, or on the date received by the Retirement Association, whichever is earlier. - 2.
+The Board of Retirement delegates its subpoena power under Government Code section 31535.1 for disability-retirement hearings to LACERA's Chief Executive Officer.